Fatal Chatsworth crash: Motorcyclist's mother asks for witnesses to come forward in possible hit-and-run

 The victim's mother, Sloan Bella, is searching for answers and is calling on any witnesses to come forward.

-"I am looking for anybody, somebody who saw it, who travels this roadway at lunch hour, noticed anything," said Bella.
+"I am looking for anybody, somebody who saw it, who travels this roadway at lunch hour, noticed anything," she said.
 "He was on a blue bike."

-Keith Bella's family is offering a $5,000 reward for information leading to the arrest and conviction of whoever is responsible for Bella's death.
+Keith Bella's family is offering a $5,000 reward for information leading to the arrest and conviction of whoever is responsible for his death.